 Kosovo declared unilateral independence in 2008, unrecognized by Serbia.
 During this excursion, you will visit Kosovo’s capital Prishtina and be exposed to the different realities and points of view regarding the present and future of the frozen conflict in Kosovo.
 You will witness the change of power relations in Kosovo, critically discuss issues relating to international intervention and the current presence of the international community in Kosovo, and experience firsthand the vibrancy and energy of a newly independent state.

 During this excursion, you will be hosted at the gender studies program at the University of Prishtina.
 Presentations by local organizations may focus on Albanian perspectives in the war in Kosovo, activism for self-determination, the role of memory and myths in the process of state building, and the role of the international community and organizations such as the UN, OSCE, and the current EULEX structures.
-You may visit the ancient monastery in Visoki Dečani / Deçan, taste the local rakija produced by the monks, and meet with Father Sava Janjic, also known as the cyber monk.
+You may visit the ancient monastery in Visoki Dečani / Deçan and taste the local rakija produced by the monks.

 The interdisciplinary coursework focuses on post-conflict and post-socialist transformation in the Balkans since the 1990s.
 Students examine changes in areas such as politics, civil society, identity, and social memory studies through participation in a variety of research and cultural activities, classroom discussions, and interactions with academics, activists, and host families.
 Students also take a language course in Serbian/Bosnian/Croatian.
 During the final month of the semester, students leverage their field study experience and research skills to complete an Independent Study Project, Independent Study Project in Journalism, or internship.